sputivtsev/2048_game/README.md

 Game_2048, Java/Swing, using MVC.

 "R"(key) - computer will make a move, most profitable.
-"Z" - will return to previous step/
+"Z" - will return to previous step.